 We are registered under the European Eco-Management and Audit Scheme (EMAS), incorporating the environmental management standards of ISO 14001.
-We have created a dedicated environmental management system (EMS) at EMSA, which includes all aspects of our work and is integrated into EMSA’s Integrated Quality and Environmental Managment System (IQEMS).
+We have created a dedicated environmental management system that includes all aspects of our work and is integrated into EMSA’s Integrated Quality and Environmental Managment System (IQEMS).

 Our Environmental Management System (EMS)

-The EMS follows the classic ISO cycle of “plan-do-check-act” for continuous improvement.
-It sets five environmental management processes across EMSA’s business: strategic management; environmental and operational management; EMS improvement; HR management; and equipment and infrastructure management.
+The environmental mangement follows the classic ISO cycle of “plan-do-check-act” for continuous improvement.
+It involves EMSA’s entire business and is notably applied in: strategic management; environmental and operational management; continuous improvement; management of HR and business travel; equipment and infrastructure management.

 Our policies in action: Green Procurement Practice (GPP)